 O – OPPORTUNITIES: There are several opportunities for us to partner with our local police departments, and they are willing to continue to expand those partnerships and work with us.
 Many of the partnerships we have with the local police departments began with working together to conduct compliance checks and then expanded to more collaboration over time.
 One example is that, now, we work with the Duluth, Lilburn and Snellville Police Departments to distribute some of our public awareness campaigns, such as the CDC Parents Are the Key campaign.

 U – URGENCY: The police have a sense of urgency when it comes to keeping our communities healthy and safe.
 For example, the Gwinnett County Police Department holds “Coffee with a Cop” events throughout the year for anyone in the community to attend and spend time discussing topics of interest with local police officers.
 This shows how dedicated our law enforcement is to hearing the needs of the community and setting up a system to more quickly address those areas of concern.
 We have had the pleasure of attending one of these events and sharing why underage drinking prevention is important for Gwinnett with some of our officers.
 It truly offers a unique opportunity to build capacity with our law enforcement, and we look forward to attending more of these events in the future.

 The list could go on and on with the reasons why we appreciate our local law enforcement.
 We think the work that they do is extremely important and challenge you to take the time to thank your local police officers.
 A small token of appreciation can go a long way and these officers help keep Gwinnett safe and healthy!

-For more information about ways you can show appreciation to your local officers, contact email@example.com.
+For more information about ways you can show appreciation to your local officers, contact Michael Davis at email@example.com.